VOLUME 9, ISSUE 33

 A 9-hole disc golf course and bocce and sling ball are offered on the 400-acre property.
 Three vacation homes are offered for rent.

 Wines are sold on the website.
 323 total acres owned.
-Production is 5,200 cases, all of which is estate grown.
+Production is 15,000 cases, all of which is estate grown.
+Future estimates call for about 20,000 cases annually.

 Articles About Stoller Family Estate